Fort Pitt Museum

 Backstory and Context

-The Museum, administered by the Heinz History Center, offers two permanent exhibits.
+The museum offers two permanent exhibits.
 The first covers the daily life of the 18th century residents of the upper-Ohio River Valley and features a diorama, fur trader's cabin, a replica cannon, and soldier's barracks.
 The second exhibit, "Fort Pitt: Keystone of the Frontier," includes two audio-visual presentations on the French and Indian War as well as the American Revolution, dioramas of the various iterations of forts that occupied the Point, and numerous artifacts that deal with 18th century diplomacy, war, and trade.
 The museum also offers living history events on summer weekends that demonstrate the proper way to load and fire a musket, 18th century music played by the museum's own fife and drum corps, and the firing of a British Light six-pounder cannon.
 Finally, also located at the museum is the original blockhouse or redoubt that was built in 1764.
 It is thought that this is the oldest surviving building is all of Western Pennsylvania.

 The Fort Pitt Museum is a living reminder that the city of Pittsburgh and the state of Pennsylvania were built on a history of colonial expansion and European-Indian relations.
 Its rise and fall in prominence follow the progression of the United States as it grew westward and came into conflict with indigenous communities in North America.
 Today, it plays a key role in Pittsburgh’s historical community and represents important connection to the region’s past.
 Anyone interested in that past may visit the museum from 10 AM to 5 PM on a daily basis.

 Barcousky, Len.
 "Organizations Step up to Save Fort Pitt Museum."
 The Pittsburgh Post-Gazette April 13th 2009.
 15.